Highlights Of The Program

 Clariant Produkte (Deutschland) GmbH

-• Introducing grey, blue, and green hydrogen pathways while outlining their role in decarbonisation
+• Introducing grey, blue, and green hydrogen pathways and their respective roles in decarbonisation

-• The role of catalysts in enabling blue hydrogen production through autothermal reforming
+• Examining the role of catalysts in enabling blue hydrogen production through autothermal reforming

-• Facilitating hydrogen derivatives such as ammonia and methanol while identifying catalyst requirements
+• Enabling hydrogen derivative production, including ammonia and methanol, while specifying the associated catalyst requirements

 10:35 - 10:40